 ORAU places a high priority on fostering relationships between Minority Serving Institutions and federal government agencies across the country.

-“We want the best and brightest at every educational institution to be part of advancing the nation’s science, education, workforce development and health priorities,” said Desmond Stubbs, Ph.D., director of diversity initiatives at ORAU.
+“We want the best and brightest at every educational institution to be part of advancing the nation’s science, education, workforce training, and health priorities,” said Desmond Stubbs, Ph.D., director of diversity initiatives at ORAU.

 In addition to ORAU, the 2.0 cohort includes 21 HBCUs and 46 small business contractors.
 Cohort members will participate in an intensive 18-month acquisition training program that provides a comprehensive overview of NIH funding mechanisms and federal contracting policies.